khushi11Tech/980-PHP-QUIZ-QUESTIONS/README.md

 - style.css – Contains the design and styling of the quiz.

  Output Screenshots
-Screenshots of the working PHP Quiz System are added here.
+ of the working PHP Quiz System are added here.